Castlevania References ![]()

 |

 Dance Dance Revolution (known also as the acronym "DDR") is Konami's quirky music-game series that started life in Japanese arcades but through its rising popularity soon found its way to the world's most well-known consoles.
 There are, in fact, well over sixty iterations of DDR.
 To play a DDR game requires the use of a special dance pad (think "Power Pad") that's adorned with four directional arrows.
 To complete a song, the player must move in rhythm and dance in accordance to the arrows appearing concurrently onscreen.
-The iteration of DDR most important to us is Dance Dance Revolution Ultramix 3 for the original X-Box.
+The iteration of DDR most important to us is Dance Dance Revolution Ultramix 3 for the original Xbox.
 (Click on the image for a larger version.)

-With multiple versions and sequels spread over several systems, it's odd that it took Konami this long to make a series reference--but it happens here in the form of Akumajo Dracula Melody, a specially made tune whose quick tempo changes very much remind one of the difficulty experienced in a Castlevania title.
+With multiple versions and sequels spread over several systems, it's odd that it took Konami this long to make a series reference--but it happens here in the form of Akumajou Dracula Melody, a specially made tune whose quick tempo changes very much remind one of the difficulty experienced in a Castlevania title.
 It at first sounds like a wedding song (The Wedding March, in particular); it freezes during the 13th note due to a loud scream; it resumes with gothic rock that plays in the form of Cross Your Heart; it picks up after a low beat with a more natural Bloody Tears; and it then ends with the ever-famous "Game Over" jingle.
 (Thanks to SpikeyZ for this information.)
-Click the link to listen to Akumajo Dracula Medley (MP3).
+Click the link to listen to Akumajou Dracula Medley (MP3).

 Dance